amcginlay/jetstack-public/demos/03-eks-ingress-nginx-cert-manager/README.md

 ## Prerequisites

-- Followed [kube-shell](https://github.com/amcginlay/kube-shell) or have access to the client-side tools
+- Followed [kube-shell](https://github.com/amcginlay/kube-shell) or otherwise have access to the common command line tools
 - Completed [01.
 Build EKS Cluster](../01-build-eks-cluster/README.md)
 - Full control of your own domain (or subdomain) surfaced as a **hosted zone** in AWS Route53.